-Danstem > About
+DanStem > About

 The Novo Nordisk Foundation Section for Basic Stem Cell Biology (BasicStem)

-The Section for Strategic Translational Stem Cell Research and Therapy (TransStem) supported by a grant in the amount of DKK 64,8 million (Euro 8,7 million) from the Danish Council for Strategic Research.
+Supported by a grant in the amount of DKK 64,8 million (Euro 8,7 million) from the Danish Council for Strategic Research.

-DanStem has been established as a result of a series of international recruitments coupled with internationally recognized research groups focused on insulin producing beta cells and cancer already located at the University of Copenhagen.
+DanStem has been established as a result of a series of international recruitments coupled with internationally recognized research groups focused on insulin producing beta cells and cancer research already located at the University of Copenhagen.

 DanStem plays an active role in training undergraduates, PhD students and postdocs.
 The Center's unique infrastructure, high level mentoring, and international networks makes it an international key contributer to the creation of a new generation of developmental and stem cell biologists and clinicians.